COMSOC-Community/comsoc-website/docs/index.md

 and that individuals have preferences over who else is part of their group.

 <span class="topics-header lettrine">Opinion<br>Aggregation</span>
-Lastly, computational social choice scientists also look into how to aggregate, or merge, conflicting opinions about the truth value of given propositions when only certain combination of propositions are acceptable.
+Lastly, COMSOC researchers also study how to aggregate, or merge, conflicting opinions about what is and what is not true in this world.
-This can be seen as aggregation problems over logical formulas, given the constraint that the collective outcome needs to be logically consistent.
+Examples include the jury in a trial jointly decising on a legal question or a panel of experts agreeing on a recommendation regarding a complex policy domain, such as sustainability.
-Opinions here can take the form of a judgment (when investigating judgment aggregation) or beliefs (in the case of belief merging).
+These are challenging decision scenarios to model and analyse, because the range of reasonable outcomes may be subject to a rich set of constraints encoding interdependencies between different issues.

 </div>